Open-Transactions/protocol-docs/content/doctypes/item.md

 ### Transfer

 * `transfer`
-    * used in `notarizeTransaction` by client to initiate transfer from one account to another account.
+    * used in `notarizeTransaction` by a client to initiate a transfer from one account to another account.
-    * `note` contains user defined description
+    * `note` contains a user defined description
-    * only one `transfer` can be in transaction
+    * only one `transfer` can be included in a transaction
     * amount must be positive integer
-    * must be in transaction together with `balanceStatement`
+    * a transaction that includes `transfer` must also include `balanceStatement`
-    * notarizing `transfer` generates new pending transactions in source account outbox, destination account inbox
+    * notarizing `transfer` generates new pending transactions in the source account outbox and in the destination account inbox

 #### Example